LOADING . . . PLEASE WAIT

 Are there any side effects to thread lifts?

-After a thread lift, you will have small holes in your face from where the practitioner inserted the threads and drew them tight.
+After a thread lift, you will have small holes in your face or arms from where the practitioner inserted the threads and drew them tight.
 You are also likely to experience the following side effects:

 If the thread lift is not entirely successful, the following side effects can occur: